 Brenna Ciummo is writer for Seattle Coffee Gear and as a native of the Emerald City has grown up with coffee and tea in her blood.
 A lifelong learner, she has attended James Norwood Pratt’s Apprentice Tea Sommelier class as well as several coffee and tea tastings and festivals, and enjoys sharing the knowledge she has picked up with others.

-Ben Dane is a certified food handler and tea aficionado.
-He is a student currently in his senior year of high school, and he wakes up every morning with a cup of earl grey.
+[ At the time this was written ] Ben Dane was a certified food handler and tea aficionado.
+He was a student currently in his senior year of high school, and he wakes up every morning with a cup of earl grey.
 He established a tea club at his school.
-When he’s not drinking tea, he is appearing in stage and tv as an actor/unicyclist, going on jogs, and sleeping.
+When he’s not drinking tea, he was appearing in stage and tv as an actor/unicyclist, going on jogs, and sleeping.

 Joanna DeRungs, a native Oregonian, has been involved with tea, horses, communication, and leadership most of her life.
 She worked with horses and intuitive natural horsemanship on a family farm as a girl, honing her communication and leadership skills.
 Later she used those same skills (written, verbal, and non-verbal communication and natural leadership) to advance through the corporate legal and technical world.
 She founded a technical and business consulting firm in 1993 to help professionals with their new electronic tools and bring their communications into the digital age.
 While leading the success of her firm for over 15 years, she felt there was more she could do.
 After buying and restoring a farm, she returned to work with horses, studying the field of Equine Assisted Experiential Learning.
 She then added her own element of experiential tea and food tastings.
 Joanna has found a way to help others take steps toward regaining their authentic nature and build an awareness of their own internal communication tools through the development of Natural Whisperings (SM), a company centered on experiential work with people, tea, food, and horses (NaturalWhisperings.com).
 Although to some this may seem an unlikely combination, she says the same experiential work can be accomplished regardless of the partner.
 “Some people are less intimidated by a cup a tea and a plate of beautifully prepared food than by a 1,000 pound horse, but it all works out the same in the end.”
 During this process, poetry began to flow while Joanna was enjoying her morning cup of tea.
 She won her first tea poetry contest in 2009 and has not put her pen down since.
 She writes nature-inspired, reflective, and tea-inspired poetry, which she shares with us on T Ching.

-Pearl Dexter is the editor and publisher of TEA A MAGAZINE ®, now in its twelfth year of publication.
+[ At the time this was written ] Pearl Dexter is the editor and publisher of TEA A MAGAZINE ®, now in its twelfth year of publication.
 It is dedicated to a worldwide audience, informing, educating, and entertaining its readers with articles exploring the history, culture, consumption, and dramatic health benefits of the venerable beverage.
 Its raison d’etre was the passion for the way of tea (she calls it “pachado”).
 Her tea enthusiasm and spirit are felt throughout the magazine, and is carried over in her lectures on many aspects of tea.
 In 1999, Pearl founded The TEA School.
 It was established to give people who are serious about tea a firm foundation on the subject.
 Many of the school’s guest speakers have included distinguished leaders in the tea community.
 Also in 1999, Pearl co-authored TEA with Presidential Families.
 It gives a fascinating look at the tea history of America’s first families.
 It is lavishly illustrated with photographs, prints, and original works of art—many never before published.
 Her second book, a compilation of tea poetry, debuted in November 2003.
 And her third book, a compilation of recipes, Scones, Shortbread, and more, released in March 2006.
 Pearl has lived in San Francisco, New York, Washington, D.C., Providence, and London, and has travelled throughout Europe.
 Visits to Sri Lankan, Indian, and Azores tea estates afforded her the opportunity to learn about tea from bush to cup.
 Working with everyone in the tea business, from small tea-room owners to the president of large companies like Lipton, she keeps her finger on the pulse of the fast-growing specialty end of tea.
 Although tea is just a beverage to some, to Pearl it is a way of life.
-For further information, contact TEA A MAGAZINE ® 3 Devotion Road ~ Scotland, Connecticut 06264 1.888.456.8651or Email: email@example.com

 Chris is an award-winning graphic designer based in New York City.
 A graduate of the Rhode Island School of Design, Chris has worked for renowned design firms specializing in print, corporate identity, and brand environments.
 Collaborating with a distinguished list of architects, developers, and clients, Chris has led design efforts for cultural institutions, universities, office towers, media and entertainment, parks, and hospitality.
 Notable accomplishments include identity and sign graphics for ESPN’s Nagano Olympic coverage, Philadelphia’s Comcast Center, Radio City Music Hall, and Nashville’s Schermerhorn Symphony Center.
 International work includes that for Hoshi Kodomo Otona (Family) Clinic and building contractor Fuji Kensetsu in Saitama, Japan.
 Chris’ work has been published in Pictograms & Icon Graphics 2, Graphis Logo Design 6, Brand Identity Essentials, and Basic Sign.
 He also participated in Intertidal Age – Taiwan’s first international graphic design exhibit at the Taipei World Design Expo 2011.